RuderferLab/CBS_FunctionalAnnotation/README.md

 # Code

-This respository is structered as a Snakemake workflow.
+This respository is structured as a Snakemake workflow.
 To demonstrate how the study dataset was constructed, we've included all workflow input and outputs for a small sample of rDHS (n = 1000).
 All code used to generate these files are contained in the `workflow` directory and all intermediate outputs for this sample dataset are in the `results` directory.

 For details on the generation of all figures included in the manuscript, see `results/Manuscript/figures.ipynb`.
 We also provide code to generate maps scores in `results/Manuscript/maps` as well as a summary file of all CBS used in the study annotated by thier intersecting rDHS, CTCF motif and activity scores in `results/Manuscript/files`.